stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 3. Copy any files listed in the changelog, or you can just do a full copy of the folder.
 Please make sure to back up your characters .set file if you don't want to lose any added alias's or triggers.
 If you have downloaded the zip version of the pack, first extract the folder, then copy the content of the soundpack directory into your VIPMud directory.
-The Dropbox shared folder is updated as soon as changes to code or sounds are made, while the pack that has the downloadable link is updated each Sunday unless a major change is made.
+The Dropbox shared folder is updated as soon as changes to code or sounds are made, while the pack that has the downloadable link is updated each Sunday unless a major change is made. adding custom music for ship combat
+1, find some music
+2, go to the sounds/music/combat folder
+3, rename the files like in the folder like theme 1.wav theme2.wav bla bla bla up to theme132.wav nnote, there is no limit for this, as long as the music is at the wav format, and if you renamed your files like i did, you wont struggle enter vipmud, note the pack should be loaded to this to work proparly, that means you must hear the sounds fine like normal 5, type themechange and a number, this will be the max number that the music will end like if you have 100 music in the combat folder, you should type themechange 100 note, if you dont want to pack to break, just type numbers here 6, enjoy
 			**Miscellaneous Notes**

 In some cases, ambience fails to work for some players.
 This is due to the fact that they have brief mode enabled.
 To fix this, type brief, then disable hiding of descriptions.